 As the latest analysis of MS reporting on social data shows, rather simple criteria that were already in place before the 2013 CFP reform, like historic track records and vessel size, remain the main criteria for allocating fishing opportunities across most MS (Figure 3).
-The status quo approach is viewed as a fair and measurable, and therefore objective, method that ensures economic viability and predictability for fleets, while also being supported by the argument that long usage confers legitimacy in practices.83 However, these criteria are, at best, loosely related to social, economic, and environmental considerations.
+The status quo approach is viewed as a fair and measurable, and therefore objective, method that ensures economic viability and predictability for fleets, while also being supported by the argument that long usage confers legitimacy in practices.
 Historical catch data may rely on unverifiable records and could incentivize overfishing, while vessel length is an arbitrary measure.
 Using historic entitlement also ignores that the catches of SSCF may not have been recorded historically in the same systematic way as those of the larger-scale fleets and that the choice of reference period may introduce bias.
 Moreover, this criterion leads to unequal distribution, favouring those who may have caught fish at unsustainable levels.
 It also fails to account for the high fluctuation in catch volumes that are inherent to this activity.
 In prioritising past actions rather than future needs, they seem inappropriate to achieve meaningful progress towards the social, economic and environmental objectives of the CFP.84

-1 See Appendix 1 for a decision tree that visualises different fishery management systems.
+See Appendix 1 for a decision tree that visualises different fishery management systems.